-Sandoval back with Giants on minor league deal
+Sandoval back with Giants, sorry for '14 barbs

 Sandoval was apologetic upon his return, however, and blamed his comments then on immaturity.

+"When I left the Giants in 2014, my comments were emotional, insensitive and misguided and I truly regret and apologize for my actions.
+I am committed to working hard to contributing to the success of the Giants," he said.

+Shortly after signing with the Boston Red Sox in 2014 on a three-year, $95 million free-agent contract, Sandoval had said the Giants were disrespectful to him during their contract negotiations.

-The Boston Red Sox released Sandoval on Wednesday when the third baseman didn't report after being designated for assignment last week.
-It officially ended the Boston tenure for the slugger, who never was healthy enough to live up to the expectations that came with the $95 million free-agent contract he signed in 2014.
+The Red Sox released Sandoval on Wednesday when the third baseman didn't report after being designated for assignment last week.
+It officially ended the Boston tenure for the slugger, who never was healthy enough to live up to the expectations.

+Asked about his largely forgettable two-plus seasons in Boston, Sandoval told CSN Bay Area that sometimes situations don't work out the way they're supposed to, and upon reflection, he said, "I learned my lesson."
+He wasn't asked for specifics about why he felt that way.

+Sandoval played in 126 games for Boston in 2015 and struggled with a .245 average and 10 home runs.
+He appeared in only three games last season due to injury and 32 games this season, hitting .212.